purescript-deprecated/purescript-math/README.md

 ln10 :: Number
 ```

-Natural logarithm of 10, approximately 2.303.
+The natural logarithm of 10, around 2.3025.

 #### `log2e`